Scientific-Python-Translations/scientific-python-translations.github.io/content/docs.md

           token: ${{ secrets.TOKEN }}
 ```

-This ensures your translation repo always has the latest source material in English.
+This ensures your translation repo always has the latest source material in English (the chosen source language).
 If the source content has changed since the latest workflow run,
-the translations bot will automatically create a Pull Request, with signed commits, and merge it automatically.
+the translations bot will automatically create a Pull Request with signed commits and merge it automatically.

-### Pull Translations from Crowdin
+### Pull translations from Crowdin

-The `sync_tarnslations.yml` github workflow is in charge of keeping the **translated content** in sync with the translations repository within the Scientific Python Translations organization.
+The [`sync_translations.yml` github workflow](https://github.com/Scientific-Python-Translations/translations-cookiecutter/blob/main/%7B%7Bcookiecutter.__translations_repo_name%7D%7D/.github/workflows/sync_translations.yml) is in charge of keeping the **translated content** in sync with the translations repository within the Scientific Python Translations organization.

 This workflow uses the `translations-sync` [Github action](https://github.com/Scientific-Python-Translations/translations-sync).

-#### Example: Sync Scipy.org translations
+#### Example: Sync SciPy.org translations

 ```yaml
 name: Sync Translations